 Mrs. Anne Marie Nield is the DSL (Designated Safeguarding Lead) for our school and Mrs. Catherine Baxter is the deputy DSL.
 If you are concerned about the safety or wellbeing of any pupils in our school, you can speak to Mrs Nield or Mrs Baxter in complete confidence.

 If you wish to speak to Children's Social Care directly to report a concern you may have about a child, you can ring them directly on 0300 1236720.
+You can do this anonymously if you wish.
+For other advice on safeguarding children there is an NSPCC number anyone can ring 0800 800 5000.

 Below are some publications relating to safeguarding for children.